Felicia Hwang Yi Xin: Puteri Indonesia 2016

 In 2016, Felicia competed in the national pageant of Puteri Indonesia 2016, representing the province of Lampung.
 She ended up winning the Puteri Indonesia Lingkungan 2016 title, at the grand finale held in Jakarta Convention Center, Jakarta, Indonesia on 19 February 2016.
 Felicia was crowned by the outgoing titleholder of Puteri Indonesia Lingkungan 2015 and Miss International Indonesia 2015, Chintya Fabyola of West Kalimantan at the end of the event.

 She crowned together with Puteri Indonesia; Kezia Roslin Cikita Warouw of North Sulawesi, Puteri Indonesia Pariwisata; Intan Aletrinö of West Sumatra, and Puteri Indonesia Perdamaian; Ariska Pertiwi of North Sumatra.

 Miss International 2016

 As the winner of Puteri Indonesia Lingkungan 2016, Felicia representing Indonesia at the 56th edition of Miss International 2016 pageant.
 The Miss International 2016 finale was held on October 27, 2016 at the Tokyo Dome City Hall in Tokyo, Japan, where Felicia was won the 2nd Runner-up position.
+This is the second time Indonesia placed in the Top 5 of Miss International after Indri Hapsari Soeharto in 1977 and the second highest placement Indonesia has ever achieved since Kevin Lilliana won the title in late 2017.

-Felicia also managed to won "Miss Best Dresser" award, with Dewi Shinta inspired national costume dress.
+Felicia also managed to won "Miss Best Dresser" award, with Dewi Shinta-inspired national costume dress.
 Edymar Martínez from Venezuela crowned her successor Kylie Verzosa from the Philippines by the end of the event.

 Filmography

-After returning to Indonesia, in 2019 Felicia received an offer to play in a film directed by Red Bull entitled "The Rebels", Felicia started acting with a number of famous actors and actresses such as Luna Maya, Atta Halilintar, and Valerie Thomas.
-Since then, Felicia has appeared on several movies.
-She has acted in several television film and cinema box-office movies.
+After returning to Indonesia, in 2019 Felicia received an offer to play a role in a film directed by Red Bull entitled "The Rebels".
+Felicia started acting with a number of famous actors and actresses such as Luna Maya, Atta Halilintar, and Valerie Thomas.
+Since then, Felicia has appeared in several movies, including television films and cinema box-office movies.